 Peel off skin.

-5• Cut off peel with knife.
+5• Cut off the peel with a knife.

 The master chef can show off!
 A great way to get it done if you don’t mind the occasional wasting of some of the tomato when it’s cut too deep.
-It’s fast, efficient and requires precise cutting skills.
+It’s fast, efficient, and requires precise cutting skills.

 Hull the tomato.

 Depending on the size of the tomato, cut into fourths or fifths.

 Very carefully cut off the peel staying as close to the skin as possible.
 The less waste the better!

 This is a great way to peel and cut the tomatoes all at once!
 The end result is a cut-up, somewhat liquified tomato, but for some recipes, that’s exactly what you want!

 Gently push tomato half into the grater.

 Towards the end, being very careful not to cut any fingers, push the skin into the grater and grate off the remaining tomato.